rywible/wrela6/docs/design/compiler-pipeline-design.md

 ## UEFI AArch64 Target

-The target module owns all UEFI/AArch64-specific constants and shims.
+The target module owns all UEFI/AArch64-specific constants, shims, platform primitive contracts, and compiler-runtime helper contracts.
+Since UEFI AArch64 is the firmware target for this compiler path, the production target surface can be focused on that one target while still keeping the authority boundary explicit.

 ```text
 target/uefi-aarch64